 Skin biopsy may be performed to confirm urticarial vasculitis.
 Microscopic findings of early lesions include a neutrophil leukocytoclastic vasculitis, in which there is damage to small vessels in the middle layers of the skin (dermis).
 In later lesions, a lymphocytic vasculitis may be seen.

 Further investigation may find associated diseases.
-Laboratory studies may include renal function and immunological status.
-Chest x-ray should be performed in patients with hypocomplementaemia and breathing problems.
+Laboratory studies may include the renal function and immunological status.
+A chest x-ray should be performed in patients with hypocomplementaemia and breathing problems.

 Patients with normocomplementaemic urticarial vasculitis usually have minimal or no systemic involvement and lesions often resolve on their own over time.